tonych17/FinInv/index.md

-# Introduction to Financial Investment 2022
+# Introduction to Financial Investments 2022

 You can use the [editor on GitHub](https://github.com/tonych17/Inv/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.